ElPatatone/ElPatatone.github.io/_posts/2025-08-05-burnout-story.md

 Starting July 2025 my health became stable, with the only problem now being that I will have ongoing issues in the form of IBS.

-I begun to open the terminal again, refreshen my programming skills with C++, and just doing things again.
+I begun to open the terminal again, brush up on my programming skills with C++, and just doing things again.
 I had to start slow of course, it hadn't been that long since I last wrote some code but after everything that happened it all felt new to me in a way.
 I didn't completely forget how to code, but things felt stuck and I needed some time to get the ball rolling again.

 But there was a pivotal moment that I will always remember now - July 19th 2025.